We have been having fun exploring owls and creating an owl art project and a learning unit for young children.

 - Draw an owl on the colored paper or download our Owl Template and have the kids trace that.

 - Have the kids cut out the owl body and the different owl body parts.

 - Glue the feathers, beaks, wings, eyes onto the owl body.
 Extend the activity by putting numbers on the feathers and have the kids glue them on in order, make the feathers different colors and have the kids make a pattern.
-Allow to dry.
+Allow time for the art project to dry.

 - Use the Modge Podge to adhere the owls to the canvas.
-Cover the owls with the modge podge to make a “laquered” finish.
-We used white glue because we didn’t have modge podge around.
+Cover the surface with the mod podge to make a “lacquered” finish.
+We used white glue because we didn’t have mod podge around.